 So, it has been announced.
 Chiang Mai opens to fully vaccinated foreign travellers.
 But not every district and under some conditions.
 At least we are on the right path.
-Chiang Mai and its citizens are so dependent on tourism so it need to get in the game as soon as it is possible.
+Chiang Mai and its citizens are so dependent on tourism that it needs to get in the game as soon as possible.

 Four districts will open.
 Mueang Chiang Mai is the downtown /central district.
 Furthermore, Mae Rim, Mae Taeng and Doi Tao.

 When Chiang Mai opens, its old town has so much to offer.
-The historic heritage and the temples.
+The historical heritage and the temples.
 Food and weekend markets.
-Now we will have to see what happens to the old night market at Chang Klan road.
+We will have to see what happens to the old night market at Chang Klan road.
 There has been talking of an upgrade of the old market.
-In Muang Chiang Mai you also find the sprawling and sparkling trendy Nimmanhemin area with its coffee shops, bars and restaurants.
+In Muang Chiang Mai, you find the sprawling and sparkling trendy Nimmanhemin area with coffee shops, bars and restaurants.

 Also a scenic and beautiful area by the river Taeng.
-Mae Taeng has the impressive pan Buddhistic temple Wat Ban Den, the inviting and interesting Bua Tong sticky waterfall and nice camping sites.
-It is bordering the scenic and exciting district of Chiang Dao.
+Mae Taeng has the impressive pan Buddhistic temple Wat Ban Den, the inviting and exciting Bua Tong sticky waterfall and friendly camping sites.
+It borders the scenic and exciting district of Chiang Dao.

 The southern district on the road to Hot is famous for local farm life and Doi Tao lake.

 For more details and the conditions for travelling in Chiang Mai, stay updated with the TAT website.
-As it stands it seems that travellers will not be able to freely roam the Chiang Mai districts but need to join certain tour programs.
+It seems that travellers will not be able to roam the Chiang Mai districts freely but need to join specific tour programs.

-I have very little information regarding the rules and conditions now but the hopes are that people after staying in Phuket for a week might want to go up north to be cultural for a week.
+I have very little information regarding the rules and conditions now, but the hopes are that people, after staying in a Sandbox program in Phuket for a week, might want to go up north to be cultural for a week.